dbactual/thomaspaine-www/content/works/letters-on-the-bank.md

    otherwise.

-   But the improved parts of the state, having undergone the hardship and labor attending the making new settlements, are now become farms, and the occupiers of them are farmers.
+   But the improved parts of the state, having undergone the hardship and labour attending the making new settlements, are now become farms, and the occupiers of them are farmers.
 The others, as I have before observed, are yet but settlements, and many of them only laid out to be such, and the occupiers of them are settlers.
 Therefore, when a back county member says that the Bank is of no use to the farmer, he means the settler, who has yet no produce to sell, and knows nothing about the matter.
 Of the twenty-eight who voted for restoring the Charter of the Bank, twenty-five are country members.
-Those gentle- men, by residing in the improved parts of the state, from whence the staple commodities of the country are brought, are certainly better judges of the usefulness of a public bank, than those, who, from their distance, have no commercial intercourse with the market, and never visit it but when they are sent as representatives.
+Those gentlemen, by residing in the improved parts of the state, from whence the staple commodities of the country are brought, are certainly better judges of the usefulness of a public Bank, than those, who, from their distance, have no commercial intercourse with the market, and never visit it but when they are sent as representatives.